-Equine surveillance will continue throughout 2013 in cooperation with the Georgia Department of Agriculture and the University of Georgia Veterinary Diagnostic Laboratories.
-Equine arbovirus surveillance has traditionally been an important indicator of EEE activity in Georgia and has been used as an indicator of human risk.
-Equine surveillance plays an important role in determining the risk of
+Equine surveillance will continue throughout 2017 in cooperation with the Georgia Department of Agriculture and the University of Georgia Veterinary Diagnostic Laboratories.
+Equine arbovirus surveillance has traditionally been an important indicator of EEE activity in Georgia and has been used as an indicator of human

-WNV activity, especially in rural areas where bird surveillance data may not be as available, but because reported cases of WNV in horses continue to decrease, strengthening relationships with local veterinarians will provide better information on horse cases locally.
+Figure 3: US Drought Monitor, Georgia (March 8, 2018) risk.
+Equine surveillance plays an important role in determining the risk of WNV activity, but because reported cases of WNV in horses continue to decrease, strengthening relationships with local veterinarians will provide better information on horse cases locally.
 Because clustering of human cases around positive horse sites indicates that these are sites of high human risk, education of horse owners plays an important role in reducing the risk of mosquito-borne diseases.